Overcoming Tight Constraints in Soft Happy Colouring: The algorithms

 To solve an optimisation problem using the CE method, the problem must first be reformulated as a probability estimation task.
 The approach begins with a parametric probability distribution, which is iteratively refined to improve the quality of feasible solutions.
 This distribution serves as the basis for generating random sample data.
 At each iteration, the parameters of the distribution are updated to produce increasingly better samples~\cite{de2005tutorial}.

 The CE method fundamentally reformulates deterministic optimisation problems as the estimation of rare event probabilities.
-For example, consider the problem of maximising a real-valued function $f(X)$ on $\mathcal{X}$;

-In this context, for a random variable $X$, the event $\{f(X)\ge \gamma\}$ is considered a rare event when $\gamma$ is sufficiently close to $\gamma^*$.
+For example, consider the problem of maximising a real-valued function $f(X)$ on $\mathcal{X}$; In this context, for a random variable $X$, the event $\{f(X)\ge \gamma\}$ is considered a rare event when $\gamma$ is sufficiently close to $\gamma^*$.
 The CE method seeks to estimate the probability $\mathbb{P}(f(X)\ge \gamma)$, thereby guiding the search towards optimal or near-optimal solutions.
-Originally developed as a simulation technique for rare-event probability estimation \cite{rubinstein1999cross, de2005tutorial}, the CE method employs adaptive importance sampling to iteratively refine its search distribution.
+Originally developed as a simulation technique for rare-event probability estimation \cite{rubinstein1999cross}, the CE method employs adaptive importance sampling to iteratively refine its search distribution.

 The CE method begins with a parametric probability distribution over the feasible region, often a discrete uniform distribution in the case of integer programming, and updates its parameters based on elite samples from each iteration.
 In essence, starting from an initial distribution, the CE method progresses through a sequence of distributions to reach a degenerate distribution with probability of 1.0 at the optimal solution and 0.0 everywhere else.
 The Kullback-Leibler divergence is used to measure the distance between two consecutive distribution functions.
 This adaptive mechanism enables a balance between exploration of the search space and exploitation of promising regions~\cite{de2005tutorial}.